 - 5 from Las Vegas, NV

-Horseshoe Bend is not a National Park.
+Horseshoe Bend is not an Arizona National Park.
 And despite popular belief, Horseshoe bend is not a part of the Grand Canyon, but they are famous for the same river; the Colorado river.

 Horseshoe Bend from the Grand Canyon: